rebeccapeltz/webhook/NETLIFY_DEPLOY.md

 You can use `npm`.
 The NPM build command is `npm install`.

 You can deploy async functions to netlify.
 There are many options available for doing this.
 We'll use the [Netlify CLI](https://docs.netlify.com/cli/get-started/).
+Here is list of Netlify CLI commands for reference: [commands](https://cli.netlify.com/).

 If you fork this repository or copy the functions in the `/functions` directory to your own repository, you can deploy them to Netlify by including a `netlify.toml` file in your root with the following information for building and specifying where to find the functions directory.